-In the world of radio, the NOAA POES are considered a great stepping stone into the world of radio and antennas, however, there are so many directions to go from there.
-One day while browsing youtube, I come across this video by the thought emporium, where in which they set up a wifi parabolic dish and modify it to be able to listen to the NOAA GOES (Geostationary Operational Environmental Satellites), which are like the older brother to the NOAA POES.
-Instead of being close to earth orbiting and sending down a contiguous scan of the earth, they orbit far away enough from the earth to be considered geo-stationary, where the period of the satellite matches that of earth, such that it appears to stay in the same space when viewed from earth.
-The benefit of this is that it allows the satellite to constantly view the same section of the earth, making it easy to observe an area over a period of time.
-Compared to the NOAA POES, which sends down a contiguous scan of the earth, the NOAA GOES takes pictures of the earth in different wavelengths at regular intervals.
+In the world of radio, the NOAA POES are considered a great stepping stone into the world of radio and antennas; however, there are so many directions to go from there.
+One day, while browsing YouTube, I came across this video by the Thought Emporium, in which they set up a wifi parabolic dish and modified it to be able to listen to the NOAA GOES (Geostationary Operational Environmental Satellites), which are like the older brother to the NOAA POES.
+Instead of being in low Earth orbit and sending down a continuous scan of Earth, they orbit far enough from Earth to be considered geostationary, where the satellite's period matches Earth's, so it appears to remain in the same spot when viewed from Earth.
+The benefit is that it allows the satellite to constantly view the same section of the Earth, making it easy to observe an area over a period of time.
+Compared to NOAA POES, which sends down a continuous scan of Earth, NOAA GOES takes pictures of Earth at different wavelengths at regular intervals.

 Parabolic dish layout